freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 Link:	 [ENA README](https://github.com/amzn/amzn-drivers/blob/master/kernel/fbsd/ena/README)

-ENA (Elastic Network Adapter) is the smart NIC which is used in the virtualized environment of Amazon Web Services (AWS).
+ENA (Elastic Network Adapter) is the smart NIC which is used in the virtualised environment of Amazon Web Services (AWS).
 It supports multiple queues and can handle up to 25 Gb/s, depending on the instance type on which it is used.

 Since last report, the ENA v0.8.0 and v0.8.1 were released, which introduced